rijoshrc/Web-Push-Notifications-PHP-/README.md

 - Click Allow button if the browser show permission prompt.
 - Go the browser application tab to see the service worker file is registered.
 You can check the working by clicking the ```Push``` button in this section.
 - Click the `Get notification` link to get the subscription.
 Copy the subscription data from the textbox.
 - Send the subscription data to http://localhost/php-service-worker-push-notification/trigger using [postman](https://www.getpostman.com/).
-Use `POST` method and send as `form-data` by assigning to the key `data`.
+Use `POST` method and send as `form-data` by assigning to the key `subscription`.

 ## References
 - https://developers.google.com/web/fundamentals/codelabs/push-notifications